Author Portrait

 The Author

-Behind the Veil
+Behind the Keyboard

 Daniel F. Leston is a writer and thinker born in Vigo, Galicia.
-An engineer by training, he has spent two decades at the intersection of Africa, technology and the life of the spirit — from Ghana to Nairobi, through Oxford, Madrid and London.
-He has studied African History and Theology, worked in investment, media and technology, and advised the Spanish government on science and innovation policy.
+An engineer by training, he has spent two decades at the intersection of Africa, technology and the dimension of the spirit — from Ghana to Nairobi, through Oxford, Madrid and London.
+He has studied African History and Theology, worked in the investment industry, media and technology, and advised the Spanish government on science and innovation policy.
 La Promesa Devuelta is his first work of narrative non-fiction — a synthesis of history, theology and essay born from two questions that have stayed with him since childhood: the idea of God, and the destiny of Africa.
 He currently lives in Kenya with his family.
 The Promise Returned.

 EXTENDED NOTE